herotechcourse/kotlin-lotto/README.md

 - [x] lotto ticket numbers should be unique
 - [x] lotto ticket each number should be between 1 and 45

+- [x] issue manual lotto tickets for a specified number of tickets

 - [x] generate 6 unique, random, numbers in range 1 to 45
-- [x] machine issues lotto tickets
+- [x] machine issues the rest of the lotto tickets(automated)
 - [x] figure out winning tickets

 #### Input
 - [x] get input of amount
+- [x] get the numbers for the manually created tickets
 - [x] get the winning numbers
 - [x] get the bonus number